Tomaz-Vieira/inlinable-dyn-extension-traits/writeup.md

-If you take a look at the generated assembly (e.g: using godbolt.org), you'll find that the compiler is able to inline and devirtualize all the `ext_` methods, which in-turn allows the dead-code-eliminator to work it's magic, and remove all unused branches from the library code! i.e: If a target didn't support `MyFeat`, then the `match` statement above would be equivalent to calling `self.cool_feature()` directly!
+If you take a look at the generated assembly (e.g: using godbolt.org), you'll find that the compiler is able to inline and devirtualize all the `ext_` methods, which in-turn allows the dead-code-eliminator to work its magic, and remove all unused branches from the library code! i.e: If a target supports `MyFeat`, then the `match` statement above would be equivalent to calling `self.cool_feature()` directly!

 ### Caveats: